swiss-territorial-data-lab/proj-rooftops/README.md

 python scripts/occupation_classification/random_forest.py config/config_occupation_classification.yaml
 ```

-The other scripts are some attempts to detect objects based on intensity.
+The other scripts are attempts to detect objects based on intensity.
 The results were not as good as expected and were therefore not implemented.

 ## LiDAR segmentation

+**Goal**: segment rooftop objects in the LiDAR point cloud.

+This workflow is based on [Open3D](https://www.open3d.org/docs/release/).
+It supposes that roofs composed of flat planes and that obstacles protrude.

 ### Data